Machine Learning Construction: implications to cybersecurity: Performance

-Now assume the classifier is trained under the condition of equal prevalence and cost, i.e., the threshold is zero.
+Now, assume the classifier is trained under the condition of equal prevalence and cost, i.e., the threshold is zero.
 In other environments there will be different a priori probabilities yielding to different threshold values.
-The error is not a sufficient metric now, since it is function of a single fixed threshold.
-A more general way to assess a classifier is provided by the Receiver Operating Characteristic (ROC) curve.
-This is a plot for the two components of error, $e_{1}$ and $e_{2}$ under different threshold values.
-It is conventional in medical imaging to refer to $e_{1}$ as the False Negative Fraction (FNF), and $e_{2}$ as the False Positive Fraction (FPF).
-This is because diseased patients typically have a higher output value for a test than non-diseased patients.
-For example, a patient belonging to class 1 whose test output value is less than the threshold setting for the test will be called \textquotedblleft test negative\textquotedblright\ while the patient is in fact in the diseased class.
-This is a false negative decision; hence the name FNF.
+The error is not a sufficient metric now, since it is a function of a single fixed threshold.
+A more general way to assess a classifier is provided by the ROC curve.
+This is a plot for the two components of error, $e_{1}$ and $e_{2}$, under different threshold values.
+It is conventional in many applications to refer to $e_{1}$ as the False Negative Fraction (FNF), and $e_{2}$ as the False Positive Fraction (FPF).
+This is because cases from the abnormal class typically are assigned higher classifier's scores than cases from the normal class, hence the names ``positive'' and ``negative''.
+For example, a network activity belonging to the abnormal class (the class of anomalous activities) whose classifier's score is less than the chosen threshold will be called ``negative''.
+This is obviously a false negative decision; hence the name FNF.
 The situation is reversed for the other error component.

-Since the classification problem now can be seen in terms of the log-likelihood, it is apparent that the error components are integrals over a particular PDF.
-Therefore the resulting ROC is a monotonically non-decreasing function.
-A convention in medical imaging is to plot the $TPF=1-FNF$ vs. the $FPF$.
-In that case, the farther apart the two distributions of the log-likelihood function from each other, the higher the ROC curve and the larger the area under the curve (AUC).
-Figure \ref{fig4} shows ROC curves for two different classifiers.

-The first one performs better since it has a lower value of $e_{2}$ at each value of $e_{1}$.
+Because the classification problem now can be seen, more generally, in terms of the classifier's output score rather than the hard binary decision, it is apparent that each of the two error components is an integral over a univariate PDF.
+Therefore, the resulting ROC is a monotonically non-decreasing function.
+A convention in many fields is to plot the true positive fraction (TPF), which is given by $\TPF=1-\FNF$, vs. the $\FPF$.
+In that case, the farther apart the two distributions $f_h(h|\omega_i),\ i=1,2$ of the score function $h(X)$ from each other, the higher the ROC curve and the larger the area under the curve (AUC).~\figurename~\ref{fig4-01} (left) shows ROC curves for two different competing classifiers.
+The first classifier performs better because it has a lower value of $e_{2}$ at each value of $e_{1}$.
 Thus, the first classifier unambiguously separates the two classes better than the second one.
-Also, the AUC for the first classifier is larger than that for the second one.
-AUC can be thought of as one summary metric for the ROC curve.
+Therefore, the AUC for the first classifier is larger than that for the second one.
+The AUC can be thought of as one summary performance measure for the ROC curve.
+Formally, the AUC is given by: